-- Vacancies are subject to assignment within the building using the procedure below before any vacancies are posted district-wide.
-After teaching assignments within the building are determined, remaining vacancies, if any, shall be posted district wide. - 23 4.
+- A change in assignments shall be defined as a change within a building, a teacher's team assignment or, for teachers not assigned to teams, as a change in a teacher's level and/or subject area within a building or unit. - 21 2.
+Certification/Licensure - 22 A teacher shall be assigned classes according to his/her certification/licensure. - 23 3.
+Vacancies in Buildings - Vacancies are subject to assignment within the building using the procedure below before any vacancies are posted district-wide.
+After teaching assignments within the building are determined, remaining vacancies, if any, shall be posted district-wide. - 27 4.
 Assignment to Teams - A teacher who wishes to change teams must submit his request to the team leader and principal.
-All other requests for changes in assignment must be submitted to the principal to the extent possible by January 10. - Once the school has received its annual budget, the staff will develop team structures according to §145 or to other organizations approved by the Superintendent, and submit team plans to the extent possible by January 15 to the ILT.
+All other requests for changes in assignment must be submitted to the principal to the extent possible by January 10. - Once the school has received its annual budget, the staff will develop team structures according to \$145 or to other organizations approved by the Superintendent, and submit team plans to the extent possible by January 15 to the ILT.
 The ILT will either approve or reject the staff's overall and individual team plans.
 The principal must also concur.
 If either has concerns or objections, the team or teams will reconvene and resolve the objections to the extent possible by January 25.
 The ILT and principal shall determine team assignments to the extent possible by February 1.
-The LSDMC shall review the overall team plans. - Vacancies, which occur after initial assignment to teams, shall be subject to assignment procedures above. - 33 5.
-Principals' Role - Principals are expected to confer with departments regarding assignments for the following school year, including when assignment changes become necessary or vacancies occur. - Principals shall direct each department in secondary schools and primary, intermediate, and special education departments 36 37 in elementary schools to separately meet for the purpose of recommending teaching assignments for the following school year.
-A teacher who desires to change departments must submit his/her request, in writing, to the lead teacher or 38 department chair to the extent possible by January 10.
-Departments shall submit their recommendations to the principal 39 prior to January 15, taking into account special qualifications, which may be necessary for magnet program positions.
-40 Secondary departments shall also take into account experience and qualifications that may be needed for particular 41 courses.
+The LSDMC shall review the overall team plans. - Vacancies, which occur after initial assignment to teams, shall be subject to assignment procedures above. - 37 5.
+Principals' Role - Principals are expected to confer with departments regarding assignments for the following school year, including when assignment changes become necessary or vacancies occur. - 40 Principals shall direct each department in secondary schools and primary, intermediate, and special education departments 41 in elementary schools to separately meet for the purpose of recommending teaching assignments for the following school year.
+A teacher who desires to change departments must submit his/her request, in writing, to the lead teacher or department chair to the extent possible by January 10.
+Departments shall submit their recommendations to the principal prior to January 15, taking into account special qualifications, which may be necessary for magnet program positions.
+Secondary departments shall also take into account experience and qualifications that may be needed for particular courses.
 Department members shall strive for consensus in making recommendations to the principal.
-However, any 42 teacher may indicate, in writing to the principal, his/her disagreement with the recommendations.
-Where a magnet 43

-- program exists or is created within a neighborhood school, the teachers in that program shall meet to recommend 2 assignments following the procedures outlined above. - The principal shall either: 3
+However, any teacher may indicate, in writing to the principal, his/her disagreement with the recommendations.
+Where a magnet program exists or is created within a neighborhood school, the teachers in that program shall meet to recommend assignments following the procedures outlined above.